 For almost a hundred years the portrait of Our Lady of Perpetual Help hung in the church, and young Karol Wojtyla developed a profound and personal devotion to her image.
 On March 25, 1992, Pope John Paul II gave this church the status of a Basilica Minor.
 After celebrating Mass in the church, you will have to visit the baptistery where the future pope was baptized on June 20, 1920, and pray in the very place where he served mass and spent long hours in adoration.

-Just around the corner from the Basilica is the house where Pope John Paul II was born on May 18, 1920.
+Just around the corner from the Basilica is the house where Saint John Paul the Great was born on May 18, 1920.
 His family lived in two rooms, but the surrounding apartments were obtained after his election in order to make a museum that now displays many of the family’s possessions, photographs, and items from his pontificate.

 While in Poland, one must stop at the Nazi death camp known as Auschwitz.
 This infamous concentration camp is best known for being the place where the largest number of European Jews were murdered during World War II.
 One lesser-known casualty is a Polish Priest, Maximillian Kolbe, who died here and became a martyr, a true hero for our time.